T-Ptyhon-WEB-JUB/PROJECT/README.md

 ## Edit this page and add info about your project

 ### Project Name :
+jubail Schooler for Transportation

 ### Project Description :
+Bus registration website for the 6th high school in Jubail Industrial City.

 ### Project Features :
+the website will have two buttons to differentiate between each district.
+Students can enter their information.
+Bus supervisor will be able to print the reoport of all the students that registered for the bus.